 Skip to Content

-Due to the Russian invasion, the situation in Ukraine and adjacent regions is constantly changing.
-This can - also through new sanctions - have an effect on insured persons and on how insurers must deal with laws and regulations.
 On this page, the Dutch Association of Insurers offers more information about the war in relation to insurance.
-If in doubt or questions, always contact your own insurance company or advisor.
+If you have any doubts or questions, always contact your own insurancecompany or adviser.

-Companies and especially financial institutions, including insurers, currently have to be extra alert to additions to the sanctions lists in connection with the war between Ukraine and Russia.
-There is also a ban on sanctions and circumvention.
+Companies and especially financial institutions, including insurers, must be and remain extra alert to (additions to) the sanctions lists in connection with the war between Ukraine and Russia.

 Sanctions legislation and insurers

-Under Dutch Sanctions Law, it is forbidden to contribute to supporting an activity or transaction of a person, entity or country on the sanctions lists.
+For example, according to the Dutch Sanctions Legislation, it is 'prohibited to contribute to supporting an activity or transaction of a person, entity or country on the sanctions lists'.
 There are high fines for non-compliance with sanctions legislation.

-It is important for insurers that when taking out the insurance, during the term and before payment, they check whether the persons involved in the insurance (for example, the policyholder, the beneficiary or the ultimate beneficial owner) are on a sanctions list.
+It is important for insurers to check whether the persons involved (e.g. the policyholder, the beneficiary or the ultimate beneficial owner) are on a sanctions list, both when taking out the insurance and during the term and before the payment.
 These rules also apply to other business relationships, such as bodyshops or the catering company in the office.
-Even then, no business relationship may be entered into, such as taking out insurance.
-Also, no payment or payment is allowed.
-A 'hit' must also be reported to the supervisory authority.
+In such a case, no business relationship may be entered into, such as taking out insurance.
+It is also not allowed to pay or pay out.
+A 'hit' must also be reported to the regulator.

 What are sanctions?

-Dutch insurers comply with sanctions drawn up by the EU in response to the situation in Ukraine.
-Sanctions are mandatory instruments, which are used, for example, in response to violations of international law.
-In this case because of the war in Ukraine.
+Dutch insurers comply with sanctions drawn up by the EU.
+Sanctions are coercive instruments, used, for example, in response to violations of international law.
+In this case, because of the war in Ukraine.

 Home Insurance & Liability